jpukg/Jpa-Hibernate/readme.md

 [See demo](https://github.com/shamim0754/BeanValidation)

 By default, the Persistence provider will automatically perform validation on entities with persistent fields or properties annotated with Bean Validation constraints immediately after the PrePersist, PreUpdate, and PreRemove lifecycle events

-if the persistent class uses field access type, apply the Bean Validation constraint annotations on the class’s fields.
-If the class uses property access, apply the constraints on the getter methods.

 ### EntityManager ###